 The bottom line is that developing an effective digital adoption strategy doesn’t require investing a lot of money and hiring a new team.
 Take advantage of the resources at your disposal and grow as needed.

-As the only digital adoption platform that is enterprise-ready, WalkMe enables organizations to rapidly scale up their digital transformation efforts while staying agile when onboarding new software.
+As the only enterprise-ready DAP, WalkMe enables organizations to rapidly scale up their digital transformation efforts while staying agile when onboarding new software.
 With a variety of digital adoption tools, like custom dashboards that provide visibility across entire tech-stacks, a partner ecosystem that provides tips and best practices to increase adoption, and extensive personalized training, we give you the ability to maximize your digital technologies.

-WalkMe has been acknowledged by leading research firms, including Everest Group which recently recognized us as the leading DAP vendor for the third year in a row, and The Forrester New Wave™ Digital Adoption Platforms, Q4 2022, which named us a Leader in DAP.
+WalkMe is recognized by leading research firms, including Everest Group which recently recognized us as the leading DAP vendor for the third year in a row, and The Forrester New Wave™ Digital Adoption Platforms, Q4 2022, which named us a Leader in DAP.